Good Medicine - 02. Sophomore Year - Cover

 "On a first date?"

 "You know we hung out a bit before that date, so it was only technically a first date.
-And if you remember, I worked with Amelia, her older sister, at the hardware store; that's how we got to be friends.
+If you remember, I worked with Amelia, her older sister, at the hardware store; that's how we got to be friends.
 We teased and joked a lot, the three of us, and I guess Janey got the wrong idea."

-"But you got into an argument about you being a doctor?"
+"You got into an argument about you being a doctor?"

 "That and about sex.
 Melody gave me grief about that, too."